Nevada state law recognizes two forms of defamation:

-Nevada law recognizes two varieties of defamation: libel and slander.
-The principal difference is whether the statements are made verbally (slander) or in writing (libel).
+The principal difference is whether the statements are made

-To prove defamation in Nevada, you must establish four elements:
+To prove a defamation cause of action in Nevada, you must establish four elements:

 - That the defendant made false statements of “fact” about you;